top of page

 39. Andrew Winston

-Andrew Winston is ranked number one on the Thinkers50 (2025, alongside Paul Polman) for his work on sustainability and business strategy.
-Andrew advises many of the world's largest companies on how to navigate the world's biggest challenges, including climate change, and build more resilient businesses.
+Andrew Winston is ranked number one on Thinkers50 (2025), jointly with Paul Polman, for their work on sustainability and business strategy.
+Andrew advises many of the world's largest companies on how to navigate climate change and build more resilient businesses.

 Specialties: Sustainability strategy, net positive business, ESG consulting, climate and business